places to visit in hamilton places to visit in hamilton

 9. At the Canadian Football Hall of Fame & Museum, Score a Touchdown

-The Canadian Football Hall of Fame is a must-see attraction for sports enthusiasts while in Hamilton.
+The Canadian Football Hall of Fame is a must-see attraction for sports enthusiasts in Hamilton.
 It was established in 1963 to respect the country’s “other” most famous sport.

 10. Sam Lawrence Park Offers Magnificent Views Of The City And The Ocean